hindmasj/hindmasj.github.io/git/git-index.md

 ## Set your github access token in the remote

-This means you no longer need to provide credentials to sync with githib when you make changes in the particular repository.
+This means you no longer need to provide credentials to sync with github when you make changes in the particular repository.

 First create a token in github: Settings / Developer Settings / Personal Access Tokens / Tokens (classic)